-Aboriginal and Torres Strait Islander communitiesPRINT PAGE
+Dental services for Aboriginal and Torres Strait Islander peoplesPRINT PAGE

-Our Diversity Team works closely with Victorian Aboriginal Community Controlled Health Organisations and the Victorian Aboriginal Health Service to help patients through the dental health system.
+We work closely with Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and other Aboriginal Community organisations to help Aboriginal and Torres Strait Islander patients through the public dental health system.

 What does it cost?